zimolzak/CleanoPheno/src/lung-red-flag-criteria.md

 [^4]: ICD-10 tuberculosis: A15.0, A15.5, A15.6, A15.7; ICD-9: 010.0x, 010.1x, 010.8x, 010.9x, 011.0x, 011.1x, 011.2x,
 011.3x, 011.4x, 011.5x, 011.6x, 011.7x, 011.8x, 011.9x (where 'x' is
 any value between 1 and 6)

-[^5]: ICD-10: Z51.5, or consult code entry for completed
-hospice/palliative care consult, or consult with primary stop code 351 or 353.
-ICD-9: V66.7